Mick Kearin: Early life

 Mick Kearin was born on 9 May 1943 in Kildare.
-He grew up in Kildare Town, moving to Dublin aged 15 for work.
-On 25 September 1957, he took a half day off school to attend the Shamrock Rovers Manchester United match, featuring the Busby Babes team, five months before the Munich Air Disaster.
+He grew up in Kildare Town, at the time a rural area where Gaelic football was the predominant sport.
+Barred from playing association football in the local park, Kearin and his friends would loan a ball from the army team and play on the barracks field.
+While soccer remained his primary sport, Kearin also played Gaelic football and hurling, winning an Under-14 trophy with his school's Gaelic football team.
+On 25 September 1957, he took a half day off school to attend Shamrock Rovers' European debut, a 1957–58 European Cup match against Manchester United.
+The game, featuring the Busby Babes team, took place five months before the Munich Air Disaster.